-At June 30, 2015, the Company had not achieved profitable operations, had a working capital deficiency, had an accumulated deficit since inception and expects to incur further losses in the development of its business.
+At December 31, 2015, the Company had not achieved profitable operations, had a working capital deficiency, had an accumulated deficit since inception and expects to incur further losses in the development of its business.
 The Company will need to generate additional financial resources in order to meet its planned business objectives and continue as a going concern.

-The continuing operations of the Company in the short term are dependent upon its ability to raise adequate working capital financing to continue as a going concern.
+The continuing operations of the Company in the short term are dependent upon its ability to negotiate an extension of the maturity date of its secured notes which currently mature and become due April 30, 2016 and raise adequate working capital financing to continue as a going concern.
 Additional funding will be required for optimisation and feasibility studies, further exploration and for financing in the longer term to develop the Bilbao project.

+The Company is considering various financing options and is engaged in discussions with its major shareholders.
+There are no assurances that these discussions will result in a financial arrangement or, if an arrangement is undertaken, as to the commercial terms or timing of such an arrangement.
+The outcome of this process will determine whether the Company can continue as a going concern.
 There is a significant risk that an extension of the maturity date of the secured notes, or a successful financial restructuring, may not be achieved and/or that additional financing will not be available to the Company on a timely basis or on acceptable terms, or at all.